ambrosia13/BUNO/README.md

 1. Open the project in a sufficient IDE, such as IntelliJ IDEA
 2. In the command line, type `./gradlew fatJar` or `./gradlew jar`

+# But wait!
+Singletons are bad design practice!

+Yes.
+I used them anyway.